GSA/digitalgov.gov/content/posts/2015-08-12-challenge-module-2-its-all-about-the-teams-the-importance-of-operational-incentives-in-prizes.md

 ---
-url: /2015/08/12/challenge-module-2-its-all-about-the-teams-the-importance-of-operational-incentives-in-prizes/
 date: 2015-08-12 11:10:17 -0400
 title: 'Challenge Module 2: It’s All About the Teams—The Importance of Operational Incentives in Prizes'
 summary: ' A strong incentive is the lifeblood of solving any challenge.
 That&rsquo;s the message experts offered August 4 as part of a Challenge.gov webinar series on running successful federal competitions.
-Sam Ortega, manager of'
+Sam Ortega, manager'
 authors:
   - judy-romano
 categories: